meshplay/meshplay/docs/pages/project/contributing/contributing-ui-notification-center.md

 - Proper hierarchial presentation of error details, including probable cause and suggested remeditation.
 - Suport for notification status (notifications can be marked as read and unread)
   - *Future: Notifications can be acknowledged or resolved.*
-- Event-based notification via Graphql subscription (provided by Meshery Server and any upstream components or externally managed systems, like Kubernetes)
+- Event-based notification via Graphql subscription (provided by Meshplay Server and any upstream components or externally managed systems, like Kubernetes)
 - Infinite scroll for pagination.

 #### State Management and Internal Details